 YouTube has become an indispensable part of our daily entertainment.
 Whether it be on a desktop or a phone, consuming video content on YouTube is part of many people's daily routine now.
-The fact that 5 billion YouTube videos are being watched daily speaks to the volume of what people are consuming each and every day.
+The fact that 5 billion YouTube videos are being watched daily speaks to the volume of what people are consuming every day.
 You would think that you would have unlimited access to all the videos but unfortunately, this isn’t true because YouTube will block your access to some videos.

-Enabling proxies while watching YouTube gives you a lot of benefits that are similar to vpn services.
+Enabling proxies while watching YouTube gives you a lot of benefits that are similar to VPN services.
 It allows you to unblock YouTube videos that are otherwise not available in your country.
 It allows you to increase views and watch time of YouTube videos multiple times since YouTube’s authentication only counts 1 view per single ip address and you can even automate the process using bots.

 This tutorial is a thorough guide on how to use proxies while watching YouTube.